nervosnetwork/rfcs/rfcs/0000-dao-deposit-withdraw/0000-dao-deposit-withdraw.md

     - The withdrawing cell should have the same lock script as the deposit cell
     - The withdrawing cell should have the same Nervos DAO type script as the deposit cell
     - The withdrawing cell should have the same capacity as the deposit cell
-    - The withdrawing cell should also have 8 byte length cell data, but instead of 8 zero, the cell data part should store the block number of the deposit cell’s including block.
+    - The withdrawing cell should also have 8 byte length cell data, but instead of 8 zero, the cell data part should store the block number of the deposit cell's including block.
 The number should be packed in 64-bit unsigned little endian integer format.
 - The Nervos DAO type script should be included in the `cell_deps` of withdraw transaction.

 Once this transaction is included in CKB, the user can start preparing phase 2 transaction.